From United States

 What Should You Pay Attention To?

-Important considerations and potential issues to be aware of when renting a car in Mexico as a traveler from Canada.
+Important considerations and potential issues to watch for when renting a car in Mexico.

 • Insurance Requirements

-• Check if your credit card provides international rental coverage
+• Check if your credit card offers rental insurance.

 • Driving Conditions